kevinhwang91/nvim-ufo/README.md

     },
     close_fold_kinds = {
         description = [[After the buffer is displayed (opened for the first time), close the folds whose range with `kind` field is included in this option.
-                    For now, only 'lsp' provider contain 'comment', 'imports' and 'region'.]], default = {}
+For now, 'lsp' provider's standardized kinds are 'comment', 'imports' and 'region', run `UfoInspect` for details if your provider has extended the kinds.]], default = {}
     },
     fold_virt_text_handler = {